What is an offline license?

-Sometimes the simplest solution is what's called for, and for us, that would be utilizing request signatures to store (or cache) license validation data along with a cryptographic signature for verifying the cached data's authenticity.
+Sometimes the simplest solution is what's called for, and for us, that would be utilizing response signatures to store (or cache) license validation data along with a cryptographic signature for verifying the cached data's authenticity.
 We usually call this license validation caching.
 Much like signed or encrypted keys, caching request data along with a signature is tamper-proof.

 All successful API responses will include a signature header.